Motyak/tommycrypt/README.txt

 only works with utf-8 text,
-we expect trailing newline in input
+trailing newline is not considered part of the input

 ## execute from shell ##
 ./tommycrypt.py <<< "salut à tous"